ga4gh/va-spec/schema/va-spec/profiles/def/VariantTherapeuticResponseStudyStatement.rst

 **Computational Definition**

-A study summarization describing whether a variant is associated with improved or worse outcome for a disease.
+A study summarization describing the role of a variant in modulating the response of a neoplasm to drug administration or other therapeutic procedure.

     **Information Model**

-Some VariantPrognosticStudy attributes are inherited from :ref:`VariantStudySummary`.
+Some VariantTherapeuticResponseStudyStatement attributes are inherited from :ref:`va.core:Statement`.

     .. list-table::
        :class: clean-wrap